scikit-beam/scikit-beam/doc/development/scripts.rst

 Writing Command-Line Scripts
 ============================

-Command-line scripts in Astropy should follow a consistent scheme to promote readability and compatibility.
+Command-line scripts in Scikit-beam should follow a consistent scheme to promote readability and compatibility.

 Setuptools' `"entry points"`_ are used to automatically generate wrappers with the correct extension.
-The scripts can live in their own module, or be part of a larger module that implements a class or function for astropy library use.
+The scripts can live in their own module, or be part of a larger module that implements a class or function for scikit-beam library use.
 They should have a ``main`` function to parse the arguments and pass those arguments on to some library function so that the library function can be used programmatically when needed.
 The ``main`` function should accept an optional